dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 experience and of *psychic* configuration -- the configuration of one's psyche -- [is in itself miraculous](/posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.html).
 Every flower is beautiful in its own way.
-It is up to you to find that jewels hidden in your psyche.
-Somewhere buried within your mind, your memories and even the trauma, there is to be found a miracle that gives you purpose.
+It is up to you to find those jewels hidden in your psyche.
+Somewhere buried within your mind, your memories and even the trauma, there is to be found another miracle that gives you purpose.
 There must be and if you find it not, then you make it.

 The corollary: It is horrible when people refuse to enable any progression from your current state.
 They look upon your manufactured,